Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Serves as the extenstion for the memento pattern
+Serves as the extension for the memento pattern

 ##### Generic Types